Raid on Combahee Ferry: Newspaper accounts

 Colonel Montgomery and his gallant band of 300 black soldiers under the guidance of a black woman, dashed into the enemy's country, struck a bold and effective blow, destroying millions of dollars worth of commissary stores, cotton and lordly dwellings, and striking terror into the heart of rebeldom, brought off nearly 800 slaves and thousands of dollars worth of property, without losing a man or receiving a scratch.
 It was a glorious consummation....
 The colonel was followed by a speech from the black woman who led the raid and under whose inspiration it was originated and conducted.
 For sound sense and real native eloquence her address would do honor to any man, and it created a great sensation.

-The pro-Southern Charleston Mercury reported:
+The pro-Southern Charleston Mercury reports:

 We have gathered some additional particulars of the recent destructive Yankee raid along the banks of the Combahee.
 The latest official dispatch from Gen. WALKER, dated Green Pond, eleven o'clock Tuesday night, and which was received here on Wednesday morning, conveyed intelligence that the enemy had entirely disappeared.
 It seems that the first landing of the Vandels [sic], whose force consisted mainly of three 'companies, officered by whites, took place at Field Point, on the plantation of Dr. R. L. BAKER, at the mouth of the Combahee River.
 After destroying the residence and outbuildings, the incendiaries proceeded along the river bank, visiting successively the plantations of Mr. OLIVER MIDDLETON, Mr. ANDREW W. BURNETT, Mr. WM.
 KIRKLAND, Mr. JOSHUA NICHOLLS, Mr. JAMES PAUL, Mr. MANIGAULT, Mr. CHAS.
 T. LOWNDES and Mr. WM.
 C. HEYWARD.
 After pillaging the premises of these gentlemen, the enemy set fire to the residences, outbuildings and whatever grain, etc., they could find.
 The last place at which they stopped was the plantation of WM.
 C. HEYWARD, and, after their work of devastation there had been consummated, they destroyed the pontoon bridge at Combahee Ferry.
 They then drew off, taking with them between 600 and 700 slaves, belonging chiefly, as we are informed, to Mr. WM.
 C. HEYWARD and Mr. C.T.
 LOWNDES.

 The residences on these plantations are located at different distances from the river, varying in different cases from one to two miles.
 On the plantation of Mr. NICHOLLS between 8000 and 10,000 bushels of rice were destroyed.
 Besides his residence and outbuildings, which were burned, he lost a choice library of rare books, valued at $10,000.
 Several overseers are missing, and it is supposed that they are in the hands of the enemy.